-As soon as a student is admitted, they introduce them to comprehensive guidance and support systems for the first two-years at Beloit.
+As soon as a student is admitted, they introduce them to a comprehensive guidance and support system for the first two-years at Beloit.
 It’s an intentional, inclusive interaction program with Beloit

 4. Career Channels:

 A relevant, real-world college experience—and graduates who are confident, focused, and employable.
-Voluntary apprenticeship programs.
+A voluntary apprenticeship programs.